Q: Heliamphora: conservation

 government officials working in or based in South America have decided more than once that I am a suitable representative of

 carnivorous plant horticulture practices, and have attacked me in e-mails regarding the origins of these plants.
-On the other side
+Give me a break--the

 of the fence, some carnivorous plant